gawati/gawati-docs/docs/source/development/dev-env-local.rst

         }

 #.
 Copy the downloaded ``keycloak.json`` contents into the   ``gawati-editor-fe/auth.json`` file on the editor-fe installation (see :ref:`inst-gawati-editor-fe`.
 #.
 Finally, login as admin into KeyCloak and create some users.
-You can create test users like `submitter`, `editor`, `admin` and associate them with the groups `clientSubmitters`, `clientEditors` and `clientAdmins` .
+You can create test users like `submitter`, `editor`, `admin` and associate them with the groups `client.Submitters`, `client.Editors` and `client.Admins` .

     .. figure:: ./_images/kc-added-user.png
       :alt: Submitter Username